Coronavirus COVID-19 please return BP machines

 We have changed the way we offer our services.
 We are sorry for any inconvenience caused by these changes but they are necessary to protect our clinicians, staff and the wider community.

 Patients should not come to the surgery but should telephone us.
 The door to both Gairloch and Aultbea surgery buildings will be locked.
-We are offering telephone appointments.
+We are offering telephone and video (where technology permits) appointments.
 If after speaking to a clinician it is agreed that you should be seen face to face then we will arrange this with you at the time.
-We have the facility to arrange consultations by video link where technology permits.

 Our telephone system has extra capacity and we will try to answer your questions as quickly as possible.
 Please help us to help you by not calling us first thing in the morning.
 This is the time to leave the telephone lines clear so patients who are seriously unwell can access a clinician.
 Do not ring the practice for advice about self isolation.
 Further information can be found on NHS Inform or by ringing the national patient helpline (details below).
 Patients who require a note for their employer to confirm they are self isolating should follow this link.